Meditation & Silence vs Weekend Art Retreat

 | Primary Location | chakrata | chakrata |

-| Why that location | Forest silence creates a natural container for meditation.
-The mind settles faster. | Close enough to Delhi for a weekend trip, yet remote enough to feel completely disconnected.
+| Why that location | Chakrata's deodar forest at 2,200m provides genuine geographic silence — no traffic, no tourists, no noise.
+The mind settles faster here because the external world has already stopped.
+This is not simulated silence; it is the real thing. | Close enough to Delhi for a weekend trip, yet remote enough to feel completely disconnected.
 The forest silence is immediate. |

 | Meditation & Silence | Weekend Art Retreat | |